liev2525/Data-Analysis-Projects/Cave Shippers LLC/README.md

 Conducting statistical analysis to assess material type performance, order frequency, and customer-level sales behavior

 ## Methodology
-Created a mock dataset from a similarly aligned company of shipment data, and assess the dataset’s size and metadata to understand its structure and determine the appropriate handling approach based on each field’s attributes.
+Created a mock dataset from a similarly aligned company of shipment data and assess the dataset’s size and metadata to understand its structure and determine the appropriate handling approach based on each field’s attributes.

 ## Task
 To build a Tableau dashboard having visualizations driven by MySQL queries to highlight key trends in work type, remote ratio, and salary by work year.